Zvezdelina Stankova

-Zvezdelina Entcheva Stankova (Звезделина Енчева Станкова; born 15 September 1969) is an American mathematician who is a professor of mathematics at Mills College and a teaching professor at the University of California, Berkeley, the founder of the Berkeley Math Circle, and an expert in the combinatorial enumeration of permutations with forbidden patterns.
+Zvezdelina Entcheva Stankova (Звезделина Енчева Станкова; born 15 September 1969) is a Bulgarian and American mathematician who is a teaching professor of mathematics at the University of California, Berkeley, the founder of the Berkeley Math Circle, and an expert in the combinatorial enumeration of permutations with forbidden patterns.

-Biography
+Early life

-Stankova was born in Ruse, Bulgaria.
-She began attending the Ruse math circle as a fifth grader in Bulgaria, the same year she learned to solve the Rubik's Cube and began winning regional mathematics competitions.
-She later wrote of this experience that "if I was not a member of Ruse SMC I would not be able to make such profound achievements in mathematics".
+Stankova was born in Ruse, Bulgaria (then the People's Republic of Bulgaria).
+She began attending the Ruse math circle as a fifth grader, the same year she learned to solve the Rubik's Cube and began winning regional mathematics competitions.
+She later wrote of this experience that "if I was not a member of Ruse SMC [Students Mathematical Circle] I would not be able to make such profound achievements in mathematics".
 She became a student at an elite English-language high school, and competed on the Bulgarian team in the International Mathematical Olympiads in 1987 and 1988, earning silver medals both times.
 She entered Sofia University but in 1989, as the Iron Curtain was falling, became one of 15 Bulgarian students selected to travel to the US to complete their studies.

 Stankova studied at Bryn Mawr College, completing bachelor's and master's degrees there in 1992, with Rhonda Hughes as a faculty mentor.
 While an undergraduate, she participated in a summer research program with Joseph Gallian at the University of Minnesota Duluth, which began her interest in permutation patterns.
-Next, she went to Harvard University for her doctoral studies, and earned a Ph.D. there in 1997; her dissertation, entitled Moduli of Trigonal Curves, was supervised by Joe Harris.
+Next, she went to Harvard University for her doctoral studies and earned a Ph.D. there in 1997; her dissertation, entitled Moduli of Trigonal Curves, was supervised by Joe Harris.
+She also earned a Massachusetts teaching credential in 1997 and California's equivalent credential in 1998.

-She worked at the University of California, Berkeley as Morrey Assistant Professor of Mathematics before joining the Mills College faculty in 1999, and continues to teach one course per year as a visiting professor at Berkeley.
-She also serves on the advisory board of the Proof School in San Francisco.